Secularism in Israel: Religious influences in politics

 Many religious symbols have found their way into Israeli national symbols.
 For example, the flag of the country is similar to a tallit, or prayer shawl, with its blue stripes.
 The national coat of arms displays the menorah.
 The Israeli national anthem includes references of religion.
 "As long as the Jewish spirit is yearning" and "the two-thousand-year-old hope" are both lines in the anthem, "HaTikvah" ("The Hope").
 (HaTikvah was sung at Jewish prayer services for many years prior to the 1948 UN partition that allowed for the reestablishment of Israel as a nation state.)

 Due to the role of religious influences in government and politics, Israel is sometimes not considered to be a fully secular state in the common sense of the word.

 Location

 In Israel, the secularism of population centers varies.
 Tel Aviv, for example, is considered more secular; it is very cosmopolitan, with modern hotels, boutiques, coffee shops, and events with loud music.
-Non-Jews and secular Jews alike feel comfortable in this city because of the lack of religious bearing.
-Tel Aviv is a modern city similar to a coastal city in the United States like Miami, and is considered one of the top party cities in the world.
+Tel Aviv is a modern coastal city, and has been considered one of the top party cities in the world.
 It is typical to find bars and night clubs open until dawn, even on Shabbat.
-Conversely, Jerusalem is a very religious, conservative city, with a large Orthodox Jewish (Religious Zionists, as well as Ultra-Orthodox) population.
+Conversely, Jerusalem is a very religious, conservative city, with a large Orthodox Jewish (Religious Zionists, as well as Ultra-Orthodox) population, and has seen comparatively more religious violence and aggression.